vwgert/vwgert.github.io/11_automation/99_assignments.md

 ## Task 9
 Create a personal cronjob which saves the text _Rebooted at_ and then the _date_ and _time_ to the file _~/rebootlog_.
 Search the manpage of the crontab file, more precisely the _File Format_ section.
 Search for the text _reboot_.
+> Hint: when trying to format your date command: the `%`-sign has a special meaning in crontab.

 ## Task 10
 Create a Cronjob that makes a backup of all the homefolders (regular users and root) every sunday at 23:59 to the dir _/backups_.
 Put the backup in a tarball named homefolders.tar.gz.